giantswarm/opa-mutator-app/README.md

     - Check instanceType is valid
     - Default availabilityZone if not defined
     - Default instanceType if not defined
-    - Default pods cidrBlock if not defined

-- awscontrolplanes
-    - Check availabilityZones are valid
-    - Check availabilityZones are unique
-    - Check availabilityZones count is 1 or 3
-    - Check availabilityZones count is the same as defined in g8scontrolplanes
-    - Check availabilityZones order is not changed on update
-    - Check instanceType is valid

-- g8scontrolplanes
-    - Check replicas is 1 or 3
-    - Check replicas is the length of availabilityZones defined in awscontrolplanes

 ## Rendering the helm template locally
 `helm template helm/opa-mutator-app -f opa_values.yaml`